georgedouzas/georgedouzas/README.md

   learning models for sports betting and evaluate their performance.
 Compatible with scikit-learn.
 - [scikit-complexity](https://github.com/georgedouzas/sage-physics): A Python package to create and simulate complex systems.
 It aims to provide a unified interface for modelling various complex systems.
 It is based on SageMath.
+- [brainblocks](https://github.com/BrainBlocksAI/brainblocks): A Reinforcement Learning library that implements a range of classical, deep, and LLM-based RL algorithms.
 - [copier-pdm-nox](https://github.com/georgedouzas/copier-pdm-nox): Copier template for Python projects managed by PDM with the help of Nox.